antiface/Documentation/EXPERIMENTS/CritiqueOfCodeGenres/codegenres/README.md

 ### HOME
+(Ref.
+FROM THE WIKI FROM FOLLOWING GITHUB REPOSITORY - https://github.com/mobileink/codegenres)
 > Everybody complains about the weather, but nobody every does anything about it.
 Except him - he never complains about the weather.

 -- David Mamet, "Squirrels"